 At Sparta we know that we are tapping into new and emerging markets; that the environmental technology arena is creating a wealth of opportunities for us.
 At the same time, we are helping existing customers adopt sustainable practices that eliminate waste and lower an organization's costs.
 As we continue to self-scrutinize and audit, we find new opportunities to innovate new products and services.
-For instance, Sparta recently announced that it is helping rid the world of plastics and creating something of significant value at the same time; turning those plastics into environment-friendly synthetic fuels.
+For instance, Sparta recently announced that it was looking for ways and technologies to help rid the world of plastics while creating something of significant value at the same time; respecting the make-up of our waste and turning it into valuable commodities such as environment-friendly synthetic fuels.
 The world is finally waking up to the plastic crisis.
 In fact, awareness is snowballing and Sparta is prepared to be part of the solution.